rohanramnarain/lookable-web-main/README.md

 Example that works:

-Daily AQI for Los Angeles-Long Beach-Anaheim, CA in 2024
+Daily AQI for Los Angeles-Long-Beach-Anaheim, CA in 2024

 Notes: Needs the CBSA name as you pass it (exact-ish string).